jackbrighton/cp-pmp-docs/hourly-pull-to-a-page.md

-#Add PMP content to a Program page
+#Create an hourly pull of PMP content to a Program or Category page

 You can pull in PMP content to an existing Program page, or create a new Program page and set up an automatic hourly pull of content from the PMP.